Göteborgs Konserthus Salt – an oratorio in celebration of Gothenburg’s 400th anniversary

 Albert Schnelzer is one of Sweden’s most acclaimed composers.
 To celebrate the city of Gothenburg’s 400th anniversary he has composed a large oratorio for orchestra, choir and soloists, and now it is finally time for the world premiere!

-The theme of Schnelzer’s oratorio SALT is the sea, which can be full of promise and exciting, but also frightening.
+The theme of Schnelzer’s oratorio Salt is the sea, which can be full of promise and exciting, but also frightening.
 The soprano represents the sea, and the baritone soloist represents mankind and the migrant.
-All texts relate to the sea, and there are musical references to works such as Debussy’s La Mer (The Sea).
-The oratorio was commissioned by the Gothenburg Symphony Orchestra to celebrate the city of Gothenburg’s 400th anniversary in 2021.
+The lyrics are taken from poems by, among others, Karin Boye, Dan Andersson and Edith Södergran, and musically there are references to works such as Debussy’s La Mer.

 During this concert, which is rich in contrast, we also hear John Adams’ Doctor Atomic Symphony, which is about the testing of the first atomic bomb, and Samuel Barber’s meditative Adagio.